What is it?¶

 rotating the torso.
 We can do this be pressing

 and dragging with the left mouse button.
 To exit rotate mode hit

-Ouch, that doesn’t look good!
-The rotation pivot is wrong, this means it needs to be adjusted.
+The rotation pivot is wrong and needs to be adjusted.

-This small little cross in the middle of the Sprite is the rotation pivot:
+This small cross in the middle of the Sprite is the rotation pivot:

 Adjusting the pivot¶

 The pivot can be adjusted by changing the offset property in the Sprite: